sebastianspicker/chronikwerk/docs/09-security.md

 `OBSERVABILITY__HISTORY_BEARER_TOKEN`; configuration fails closed when the token is missing.

+### Administration application

+The `/admin` surface is absent unless explicitly enabled.
+Enabling it without an access token of at least 32 characters fails startup validation.
+Login uses a constant-time token comparison and creates a random process-local session; the access token never enters the cookie.
+Cookies are `HttpOnly`, `SameSite=Strict`, scoped to `/admin`, and secure by default.
+Sessions have idle and absolute lifetimes and disappear on restart.

+State-changing operations require a per-session CSRF token.
+Admin responses are `no-store` and enforce a same-origin CSP, frame denial, `nosniff`, and no-referrer policy.
+Managed configuration is restricted to an explicit non-secret registry, rejects unknown and environment-owned fields, writes atomically with an `If-Match` revision precondition, and never stores secret values.
+The UI cannot restart the service.

 ## Hardening Checklist

 - Restrict `/ingest` to trusted Zammad sources at the network edge.